 For eligibility, deadlines and application form, click here: Doctoral Research Support Grant.

 Offered once a year for students who wish to attend a Winter School whose courses are necessary for their research and are not offered at a CEU Department.
+This is a competitive grant.

 To read more about eligibility, deadline and requirements, click here: Winter School Grant.

 Offered once a year to doctoral students who have passed their comprehensive exam.
 The Summer School should be of demonstrably high academic quality and fit the research topic of the attending student.
+This is a competitive grant.

 To read more about eligibility, deadline and requirements, click here: Summer School Grant.